-This tutorial demonstrates how to handle post-processing for different textures when using the Stratasys J750.
+Sanding and polishing 3D prints can be tricky.
+This tutorial demonstrates how to handle post-processing for printed parts when using the Stratasys J750.

-Featured in the picture is a stick shift with a combination of a few colors and textures, all achieved in one print: wood grain texture; simulated leather over-wrap, with stitched binding; a mock color LCD screen featuring a VeroClear screen surface.
+Featured in the picture is a stick shift with a combination of a few colors and surface appearances, all achieved in one print:

-Straight off the printer, the part featured the following matte surface finish:
+Straight off the printer, the part featured the following matte finish:

 To polish this part, assemble the following grades of waterproof sandpaper: 400, 800, 1000, 1200, 1500, 2000, 2500, 3000.